EricLBuehler/merlin_rust/CONTRIBUTING.md

 When contributing to Merlin, please keep the following in mind:

-- Use `cargo fmt` and comply with `cargo clippy` before submitting code
+- Run `make fmt` to ensure that the code base is standardized